Rashad Robinson: Media appearances and recognition

-From 2010 to 2014, Robinson was selected as one of "The Root 100," a list of emerging and influential African Americans under 45.
+From 2010 to 2014, Robinson was selected as one of "The Root 100," a list of emerging and influential African Americans under the age of 45.

 Robinson regularly appears in the media, including NPR, MSNBC, CNN, PBS, and BET.
 He has a monthly column in the US edition of The Guardian.
 His editorials have been published by The New York Times, Huffington Post, The Washington Post, and USA Today.

-In March 2015, Ebony Magazine called Robinson one of several "breakthrough leaders who have stepped up and are moving forward in the perpetual fight for justice."
+In March 2015, Ebony magazine called Robinson one of several "breakthrough leaders who have stepped up and are moving forward in the perpetual fight for justice."
 In May 2015, Huffington Post included Robinson in a series highlighting "some of the people and issues that will shape the world in the next decade."
 The same month, Robinson received an honorary doctoral degree from St. Mary's College of Maryland.

-In 2016, the Stanford Social Innovation Review wrote about Color Of Change's integrated online/offline strategies for “pursuing the fight for racial justice at Internet speed.”
-In 2015, Fast Company named Color Of Change the 6th Most Innovative Company in the World, and named Color Of Change the 2nd Most Innovative Company in the nonprofit sector in 2018.

 On September 25, 2020, Robinson was named as one of the 25 members of the "Real Facebook Oversight Board", an independent monitoring group over Facebook.